Seasonal Wellness - Fall Edition

 At this seasonal junction, the wisdom of Ayurveda encourages us to seek balance in our lives.
 One way we can do this is by developing healthy boundaries that create space for self-care routines, fostering a sense of calm and stability as we shift from one season to the next.

-Here are some tips on how to stay healthy with yoga and Ayurveda as we make the transition to Autumn.
+Here are some tips on how to stay healthy with yoga and Ayurveda as we transition into autumn.

 Sleep

 For starters, commit to an early bedtime.
 If you were living without electricity, you would probably be heading to bed by 8pm or 9pm because it’s dark outside and not easy to be productive when you can’t see anything!
 I recommend going to bed by 10pm and getting 7–8 hours of consistent sleep.
-Sleep is such an essential part of any healthy immune system and is why this is one of the top priorities for fall.
+Sleep is one of the top priorities for fall, as it is such an essential part of any healthy immune system.
+See how yoga can help you get a good night's sleep and try practicing Yoga Nidra.

 Diet

-At this time of year, consider saying “No” more often when invited to stay out late, eat cold foods, have a second alcoholic drink, take on more responsibilities, or any other time when your intuitive reaction (felt in the belly brain) feels tight or uncertain.
-With the possibility now of more space in your life by saying “No”, more energy and creativity can be focused towards self-care.
+At this time of year, consider saying “no” more often when invited to stay out late, eat cold foods, have a second alcoholic drink, take on more responsibilities, or any other time when your intuitive reaction (felt in the belly brain) feels tight or uncertain.
+With the possibility now of more space in your life by saying no, more energy and creativity can be focused toward self-care.

-The following nurturing lifestyle choices may help keep you grounded:
+The following nurturing lifestyle choices may help keep you grounded this season:

 • Stick to a daily routine with bedtime, meditation, yoga, meals, and downtime.

-• Eat soup often as it’s hydrating, warm, and easy to digest.
+• Eat soup often.
+This dish is warm, hydrating, and easy to digest.

 • A few times a week, perform abhyanga, a full-body self-massage with warm oil, to nourish and protect the skin.

-• Moderate, consistent exercise regulates Vata's mobile nature.
-If you're feeling overstimulated or fatigued, do restorative poses to encourage deep relaxation.
+• Moderate, consistent exercise regulates the Vata Ayurvedic dosha's mobile nature.
+If you're feeling overstimulated or fatigued, try a Vata balancing practice or move through restorative poses to encourage deep relaxation.

-• When outdoors, wear a scarf, hat, and/or earplugs for additional protection from the wind.
+• When outdoors, wear a scarf or hat for additional protection from the wind.

-• And lastly, curb the tendency to talk unnecessarily, settling into rejuvenating silence whenever you can.
+• Lastly, curb the tendency to talk unnecessarily, settling into rejuvenating silence whenever you can.

-Kitchari (pronounced kich-uh-ree) is a traditional one-pot ayurvedic dish full of protein which is great for all doshas.
+Kitchari (pronounced kich-uh-ree) is a traditional one-pot Ayurvedic dish full of protein that is great for all doshas.
 It is easy to digest, revitalizing, and detoxifying.

-• 1 cup yellow or green mung bean (green beans must be soaked overnight*)
+• 1 cup of yellow or green mung beans.
+(Note that green beans must be soaked overnight.
+I love to soak the beans in broth for extra tastiness.)

-• 1 cup uncooked basmati rice or quinoa
+• 1 cup of uncooked basmati rice or quinoa

 • 1 bay leaf

-• 1 teaspoon each of sea salt, turmeric, cumin, coriander powder
+• 1 teaspoon each of sea salt, turmeric, cumin, and coriander powder

 • Half of a lime